DeathRGH/rtdump-il2cpp-ps4/README.md

 # Building
 Build the solution with visual studio.<br>
 I left a post build event for automatic file transfers via FTP.
 Simply change the PC name or remove the checks if you want to use it for yourself.

+# Usage
+Once you have the prx built and fake signed to a sprx, you can use any sprx loader to inject into a Unity game.
+The current status is printed to klog and a dump file will be generated in `/data/il2cpp`.

 # Adding Unsupported Versions
 If the provided signatures do not work for the game you are working on, follow the steps below to add your game: